 2. Prevent vehicle paint damage from sun heat

-Any time you can park your car in the shade (without that shade coming from a sappy tree) you’re contributing to longer life for your car’s paint finish.
-A better alternative is to use a car cover made of cloth or synthetic material especially if you don’t have access to a garage.
+Any time you can park your car in the shade (without that shade coming from a sappy tree), you’re contributing to a longer life for your car’s paint finish.
+A better alternative is to use a car cover made of cloth or synthetic material, especially if you don’t have access to a garage.
 You can also wax your car regularly to minimize the effect of the sun on its paint job.

 3. Regular & Appropriate Washing of Your Vehicle

-The best and easiest thing car owners can do is to regularly wash their car with clean water to remove contaminants.
+The best and easiest thing car owners can do is to wash their cars with clean water to remove contaminants regularly.
 Water will float sand and salt off the car without rubbing against the paint.
-Please when dust or mud gett stuck to your car, do not dust it off, wash it off.
-Toilet soaps are permissible but they offer no protection.
-Use only car wash to wash your car and when you are washing in a carwash, monitor them.
-Only wash your car when it has fully cooled off and under the shade.
+Please, when dust or mud gets stuck in your car, do not dust it off; wash it off.
+Toilet soaps are permissible, but they offer no protection.
+Use only a car wash to wash your car; when you are washing in a carwash, monitor them.
+Only wash your car when thoroughly cooled off and under the shade.

 - The habit of washing their cars in direct sunlight.
 This has two adverse effects.
 1. paint job damage & windshield crack)